IT3038C/IT3038C.github.io/content/modules/module-12.md

 ---
-title: Week 12 – Websites in Python using Flask
+title: Module 12 – Websites in Python using Flask
 sidebar_position: 12
+slug: /12
 ---

 In this lab, we'll create a simple web application using Python Flask.